dhwanikaneria/Incognito/README.md

-# Incognito
+# Gift Registry System
-Followed characteristics of SOA Principles like Decoupling and Reusability by creating micro services of smaller functionalities.
-In the Fronted used Angular 2.
+Application is developed by following characteristics of SOA Principles like Decoupling and Reusability by creating micro services of smaller functionalities.
+This is an application to gift items liked by friends using Java, JSP, Jersey Framework, Web & Micro Services in backend, MemCache, Request & Response Header Compression, MVC, MySQL DB, TSL/SSL in Tomcat, Single Sign On.